-Among the dishes linked to the strong tradition with a predominantly family character, handed down over the centuries orally, the ricotta and sour cherry tart is a great classic of Roman Jewish cuisine.
+Among the courses linked to the strong tradition with a predominantly family character, handed down over the centuries orally, the ricotta and sour cherry tart is a great classic of Roman Jewish cuisine.

-It seems that the origins of this cake date back to the 18th century when some papal edicts forbade Jews to trade dairy products.
-So, to evade the controls of the papal guards, some bakers thought of hiding the ricotta between two layers of shortcrust pastry, confusing it with sour cherries to make it less visible.
+It seems that the origins of this pie date back to the eighteenth century, when some papal edicts forbade Jews to trade dairy products.
+So, to avoid the papal guards controls, some bakers thought of hiding the ricotta between two tiers of shortcrust pastry, blending it with sour cherries to make it less visible.

-In Rome, in Portico d'Ottavia, in the ancient Jewish Ghetto, the tasty tart is prepared in one of the historical bakery, the recipe of which is still secret and handed down from generation to generation.
+In Rome, at the Portico d'Ottavia, in the ancient Jewish Ghetto, a fundamental tart is prepared in one of the historical bakeries, whose recipe is kept secret still today and handed down from generation to generation.

-This delicious cake looks like a shortcrust pastry, covered with sour cherry jam on which rests another layer of ricotta cream flavoured with sambuca, all covered with a second shortcrust pastry.
+This delicious dessert looks like a disk of shortcrust pastry, covered with sour cherry jam on which lays another tier of ricotta cream flavored with sambuca, all covered with a second disk of shortcrust pastry.

 Here is our recipe to prepare it at home: